-As a no-kill facility, we are overwhelmed with requests to take in animals and cannot possibly take them all, nor do we have the staff to respond to the large volume of requests.
+As a no-kill, non-profit facility we are overwhelmed with requests to take in animals.
+When someone has to give up their pet, the majority of them want to surrender the pet to a no-kill shelter.
+But by definition, our shelter, like all no-kill shelters, receives these requests on a daily basis and cannot possibly take them all, nor do we have the staff to respond to the large volume of requests we receive.

-We can recommend the following websites to try for more information on shelters and rescue groups in your area.
+We can recommend the following websites to read more on shelters and rescue groups in your area.
 They are:

 Additional suggestions are: